rafael17cordeiro/School-Project/README.md

 🎓 **Educational Purpose:** This project was undertaken for educational purposes, aiming to demonstrate proficiency in HTML, CSS, and JavaScript, and does not represent an operational website for GameMasters Inc.

-This repository contains the project's source code and files, providing insights into site structuring and the application of the mentioned technologies.
+#### This repository contains the project's source code and files, providing insights into site structuring and the application of the mentioned technologies 🚀